xbeat/Machine-Learning/README.md

 Introduction to Machine Learning

 Machine Learning (ML) is a subset of Artificial Intelligence that focuses on developing algorithms and statistical models that enable computer systems to improve their performance on a specific task through experience.
 It's the science of getting computers to learn and act like humans do, improving their learning over time in autonomous fashion, by feeding them data and information in the form of observations and real-world interactions.

+## Model Evaluation Metrics in Python

+Introduction to Model Evaluation Metrics

+Model evaluation metrics are essential tools in data science for assessing the performance of machine learning models.
+This slideshow will explore the top 10 metrics mentioned in the image, providing code examples and practical applications for each.

 ## NumPy Broadcasting Simplifying Python Code